BeemerJ/Moss-Essential-Software-Guide/MAIN.md

   > // Eh, I don't need it.

 * [**Simple Translate**](https://addons.mozilla.org/en-US/firefox/addon/simple-translate/)
   > A neat addon that can translate for you.
+  > // Not needed most times for Waterfox.

 * [**Search by Image**](https://addons.mozilla.org/en-US/firefox/addon/search_by_image/)
   > Pretty self-explanatory.